 (TVDB)

 On October 8, 1976, four of the Brady Bunch stars (Florence Henderson, Maureen McCormick, Mike Lookinland and Susan Olsen) appeared as guests on the Donny & Marie variety show on ABC.
-The ratings for that episode were huge, so ABC’s president, Fred Silverman, made plans to produce another variety show built around the fictional Brady family.
+The ratings for that episode were huge, so ABC’s president, Fred Silverman, planned to produce another variety show built around the fictional Brady family.
 The first episode appeared less than two months later.

 The Brady Brides

 What began as a reunion movie turned into a half hour sitcom for NBC.
-The Brady Brides featured, at least initially, the entire cast of the original show.
+The Brady Brides featured, at least initially, the entire cast from the original show.
 The first three episodes focused on the double wedding of Marcia & Wally (Jerry Houser) and Jan & Philip (Ron Kuhlman) and the remainder of the 10 episodes focused on the quartet settling in their new home that they choose to share together.

 Marcia and Wally were a fun-loving pair while Jan and Philip, were more serious couple.
 What could go wrong?
 Low ratings.
 Even with Florence Henderson and Ann B. Davis appearing regularly, the series was cut short and this time, they couldn’t blame the ratings on Cousin Oliver.